Skip to Main Content

 This is always the last step in the legal research process, and it is imperative for ensuring that your cases and statutes are current prior to entering the courtroom and representing a case for your client.

-Lexis Advance calls its legal citator a Shepard’s Report.
-The Report is divided into 3 tabs:
+Lexis calls its legal citator a Shepard’s Report.
+A Shepard's Report includes the following tabs:

-• Citing Law Reviews, Treatises, and Secondary Sources lists where this case is mentioned in secondary source or an annotated statute
+• Other Citing Sources: lists where this case is mentioned in secondary sources (e.g., law reviews, treatises) or an annotated statute

 KeyCite (Westlaw)

 Westlaw’s citator is called KeyCite.
-The KeyCite Report includes the Citing References, Negative Treatment and History tabs.
+The KeyCite Report includes tabs for Citing References, Negative Treatment, and History.

 BCite (Bloomberg Law)